True Grit (1969 film): Filming

 Veteran John Wayne stunt-double Tom Gosnell does the stunt in the meadow, where "Bo" goes down, on his longtime horse Twinkle Toes.
 In the last scene, Mattie gives Rooster her father's gun.
 She comments that he has gotten a tall horse, as she expected he would.
 He notes that his new horse can jump a four-rail fence.
 Then she admonishes him, "You're too old and fat to be jumping horses."
 Rooster responds with a smile, saying, "Well, come see a fat old man sometime," and jumps his new horse over a four-rail fence.
-Although many of Wayne's stunts over the years were done by Hayward and Chuck Roberson, it is Wayne on Twinkle Toes going over the fence.
+Although many of Wayne's stunts over the years were done by Chuck Hayward and Chuck Roberson, it is Wayne on Twinkle Toes going over the fence.
 This stunt had been left to the last shot as Wayne wanted to do it himself and following his lung surgery in 1965, neither Hathaway nor Wayne was sure he could make the jump.
 Darby's stunts were done by Polly Burson.

 The horse shown during the final scene of True Grit (before he jumps the fence on Twinkle Toes) was Dollor, a two-year-old (in 1969) chestnut Quarter Horse gelding.
 Dollor ('Ol Dollor) was Wayne's favorite horse for 10 years.
 Wayne fell in love with the horse, which carried him through several more Westerns, including his final movie, The Shootist.
 Wayne had Dollor written into the script of The Shootist because of his love for the horse; it was a condition for him working on the project.
 Wayne would not let anyone else ride the horse, the lone exception being Robert Wagner, who rode the horse in a segment of the Hart to Hart television show, after Wayne's death.